predis/predis/README.md

 While it is possible to leverage [Lua scripting](http://redis.io/commands/eval) on Redis 2.6+ using directly [`EVAL`](http://redis.io/commands/eval) and [`EVALSHA`](http://redis.io/commands/evalsha), Predis offers script commands as an higher level abstraction built upon them to make things simple.
-Script commands can be registered in the server profile used by the client and are accessible as if they were plain Redis commands, but they define Lua scripts that get transmitted to the server for remote execution.
+Script commands can be registered in the command factory used by the client and are accessible as if they were plain Redis commands, but they define Lua scripts that get transmitted to the server for remote execution.
 Internally they use [`EVALSHA`](http://redis.io/commands/evalsha) by default and identify a script by its SHA1 hash to save bandwidth, but [`EVAL`](http://redis.io/commands/eval)